Broadcast Excellence Rush Limbaugh, the EIB Southern Command.

 So that's what's coming tomorrow.

-That's going to be, and that's why Jonathan Martin sent me the note last night, wanting to find out who I was going to vote for, because he is certainly under the impression, or was hoping that I would tell him I'm voting for Newt, because that's what's being set up here.
+That's going to be, and that's why Jonathan Martin sent me the note last night, wanting to find out who I was going to vote for, because he is certainly under the impression or was hoping that I would tell him I'm voting for Newt, because that's what's being set up here.

-I'll be Mr. Big, the Mr. Big of the vast right-wing conspiracy, but any opportunity they've got to suggest that Palin, me, Herman Cain, we don't matter.
+But any opportunity they've got to suggest that Palin, me, Herman Kane, we don't matter.

-Our endorsements don't carry anyway.
+Our endorsements don't carry any weight.

 We don't really influence anybody.

-That's that's what's coming tomorrow.
+That's what's coming tomorrow.

-And I haven't I haven't been nearly as definitive nor forceful as have uh Sarah Paylon.
+Because they've lumped me in with that crowd, and I haven't been nearly as definitive nor forceful as have Sarah Penny.

-So here I am the big vote on the right, the big cracker on the right, the big voice on the right, and then tomorrow, the big nothing on the right.
+So here I am, the big vote on the right, the big cracker on the right, the big voice on the right, and then tomorrow, the big nothing on the right.

 That's what they're setting up.